feeblefruits/coviddash/README.md

 Data vis dashboard built using Flask, Bootstrap and Plotly.
 This project is part of Udacity's data science course introduction to web development.

-Following the instructions below will launch data vis dashboard or can be viewed here [pip](https://covid-dash-south-africa.herokuapp.com/)
+Following the instructions below will launch data vis dashboard or can be viewed [here](https://covid-dash-south-africa.herokuapp.com/).

 ## Requirements